 BACH & His Amazing Musical Family

-Bach’s house was overflowing with kids and harpsichords.
+- Bach’s house was overflowing with kids and harpsichords.
 He boasted that he could make “both an instrumental and a vocal ensemble” from his family.
-Well, we’re going to make a vocal and instrumental ensemble with you!
-Helpers under 12 are needed for our interactive performance of Bach’s “Sheep May Safely Graze.”
+In this program, the audience joins in too!
+Helpers under 12 lead our interactive performance of Bach’s “Sheep May Safely Graze”.
 Meet Lambie, who loves to conduct!

 Froggie Went a-Courtin’ – A Folk Music Discovery